 where, βtm×p is a matrix of regression coefficients and ϵ is an error term such that ϵ∼N(0,Σy|x).
 Here, βt=ΣyxΣxx-1 and Σy|x=Σyy-ΣyxΣxx-1Σxy

 In a model like (2), we assume that the variation in response y is partly explained by the predictor x.
 However, in many situations, only a subspace of the predictor space is relevant for the variation in the response y.
 This space can be referred to as the relevant space of x and the rest as irrelevant space.
-In the similar way, for a certain model, we can assume that a subspace in the response space exists which contains the information that the relevant space in predictor can explain (Figure-1).
-R Dennis Cook, Li, and Chiaromonte (2010) and R. Dennis Cook and Zhang (2015) have referred to the relevant space as material space, and the irrelevant space as immaterial space.
+In the similar way, for a certain model, we can assume that a subspace in the response space exists and contains the information that the relevant space in predictor can explain (Figure-1).
+R. Dennis Cook, Li, and Chiaromonte (2010) and R. Dennis Cook and Zhang (2015) have referred to the relevant space as material space, and the irrelevant space as immaterial space.

 Figure 1 Relevant space in a regression model